SCRT-HQ/VaporShell/docs/glossary/Add-VSS3BucketLambdaConfiguration.md

----
-layout: glossary
-title: Add-VSS3BucketLambdaConfiguration
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # Add-VSS3BucketLambdaConfiguration

 ## SYNOPSIS
-Adds an AWS::S3::Bucket.LambdaConfiguration resource property to the template
+Adds an AWS::S3::Bucket.LambdaConfiguration resource property to the template.
+Describes the AWS Lambda functions to invoke and the events for which to invoke them.

 ## SYNTAX